zafrem/What-should-I-choose/README.md

 # A-Z Plan Project

-A comprehensive planning application that helps you create structured plans from A to Z, with AI-powered generation and real-time collaboration features.
+A comprehensive project management application that helps you create projects with structured plans from A to Z, featuring AI-powered generation and real-time collaboration.

 ## Features